vinod1988/idsentra/examples/README.md

-# @idsentra/core Examples
+# idsentra Examples

-This directory contains example code demonstrating how to use the `@idsentra/core` package.
+This directory contains example code demonstrating how to use the `idsentra` package.

 ## Prerequisites

 - Node.js 14.x or later
 - npm or yarn
-- @idsentra/core package installed in your project
+- idsentra package installed in your project

 ## Running the Examples